eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 18.10:
 -->
 ## Starting in debug mode results in failure to attach the debugger
-If you work with Appsody projects in Codewind for VS Code, you might receive message that state, `Failed to  attach to remote debuggee VM` or `Failed to attach debugger` when you start a project in debug mode.
+If you work with Appsody projects in Codewind for VS Code, you might receive messages that state, `Failed to attach to remote debuggee VM` or `Failed to attach debugger` when you start a project in debug mode.

 **Workaround** Run the `Attach Debugger` action manually:
 1. Right-click the project and select **Restart in Debug Mode**.
-You might receive one or both error messages that state, `Failed to  attach to remote debuggee VM` or `Failed to attach debugger`.
+You might receive an error message that states, `Failed to attach to remote debuggee VM` or `Failed to attach debugger`.
 2. Right-click on the project and select `Attach Debugger`.